SoftwareDefinedVehicle/kuksa-databroker/doc/kuksa_requirementes.md

 12. As a client I don’t want to `Subscribe` to attributes values.

-13. As a client I don’t want to `Get` target values.
+13. As a client I shall not be able don’t want to `Get` target values.

 14. As a client I don’t want to `Set` sensor values.